devonfw-tutorials/katacoda-scenarios-dev/161_Tutorial-devon4jmigrate_devon4j-migrate/step1.md

-To demonstrate devon4j migrate we would need a sample devon4j project with an older version, which is already created for you.
+To demonstrate devon4j migrate you would need a sample devon4j project with any older version.
+Here, we have already created a project with an older version i.e. 2020.08.001 for you.
 You just need to clone the repository.

 To clone repository you should be inside devonfw-ide installed directory.